-1. How to determine the chandelier’s diameter
+1. How can I determine the appropriate diameter for a chandelier?

 For example 16 feet (Room Length) + 8 feet (Room Width) = 24 feet; The chandelier should be about 24 inches for its diameter